font/k8s-example-apps/pacman-nodejs-app/docs/pacman-nodejs-app-federated-aws-gke-scale-migrate.md

 ###### Create MongoDB Persistent Volume Claims

-Now that we have the storage class created in the cluster we'll create the PVC:
+Now using the default storage class in the cluster, we'll create the PVC:

 ```bash
 for i in ${KUBE_FED_CLUSTERS}; do